Hello there. This is my blog. That's not a picture of me, but it's what I aspire to look like in my later years.

 So I spent a lovely long weekend replaying Dungeon Master, and Chaos Strikes Back, which was a laugh.

+Lively launched today.
 It seems like this is pretty badass.
 I've embedded a youtube vid, on a TV (!), and also have a picture frame rotating some pictures.
+I like it.

 In a previous launch, we also added the ability to look up (I mean, really really up, not just a little), so you can see the tops of skyscrapers and things too.